antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 In this chapter, I successfully prepared the Microsoft Intune laboratory environment that will be used throughout the remainder of this repository.

+Rather than deploying Microsoft Intune within a new tenant, I integrated the service into my existing TechLab365 Microsoft 365 environment.
+This approach allowed me to continue building upon the Microsoft Entra ID configuration that had already been completed while creating a realistic enterprise administration environment.

+The Microsoft Intune Plan 1 Trial was activated successfully and the subscription was verified within the Microsoft 365 Admin Center before accessing the Microsoft Intune Admin Center for the first time.

+During the preparation of the laboratory, I also discovered that Android Enterprise enrolment requires a successful Managed Google Play connection before Android devices can be managed.
+Documenting this configuration as part of the environment preparation ensures that future deployments can be reproduced without encountering the same issue.

-The following tasks were completed successfully:
+By the end of this chapter, the following tasks had been completed successfully:

-- Activated Microsoft Intune Plan 1 Trial
+- Activated Microsoft Intune Plan 1 Trial.
-- Verified the Microsoft Intune subscription
+- Verified the Microsoft Intune subscription.
-- Confirmed successful service provisioning
+- Confirmed successful provisioning of the Microsoft Intune service.
-- Accessed the Microsoft Intune Admin Center
+- Accessed the Microsoft Intune Admin Center.
-- Configured Managed Google Play
+- Connected Microsoft Intune to Managed Google Play.
-- Verified Android Enterprise readiness
+- Prepared the environment for Android Enterprise.
-- Prepared the tenant for device enrolment
+- Verified that the laboratory was ready for device enrolment.

-The laboratory environment was now fully prepared, providing the foundation for the remaining chapters, where users, groups, devices, compliance policies, configuration profiles, applications and security features will be configured and managed using Microsoft Intune.
+With the Microsoft Intune environment fully prepared, the next chapter introduces the Microsoft Intune Admin Center in greater detail, exploring the main administrative areas before continuing with user preparation, device enrolment and endpoint management.